Difference Between Moratorium and Holiday Period: Loan, Grace period Explained

 How to Calculate Moratorium Period for a Loan

-Calculating the moratorium period for a loan requires understanding its impact on your repayments and interest.
+Calculating the moratorium period for a loan requires understanding its impact on your repayments and interest under English law.
 However, each lender may have specific rules.

-• Plan for adjusted EMI amounts post-moratorium if applicable.
-Lenders often recalculate EMIs to include accrued interest.
+Plan for adjusted monthly payment amounts post-moratorium if applicable.
+Lenders often recalculate monthly payments to include accrued interest.

-• Explore options with lenders, including banks and credit unions, for restructuring post-moratorium to manage increased debts.
+Explore options with lenders, including banks and building societies, for restructuring post-moratorium to manage increased debts.

 This approach allows borrowers facing hardship to calculate their moratorium period effectively and prepare for its financial implications.